Oncorporation/filesystem_server/README.md

 - Unsupported file extensions
 - Missing configuration (shows helpful guidance for both MCP and debugging scenarios)
 - Directory accessibility issues (via `init()` tool)

+**New Error Handling for list_directory():**
+- The `list_directory()` function now returns errors as part of the result list instead of raising exceptions
+- Error format: `["error", "detailed_error_message"]`
+- This makes it easier for MCP clients to handle errors gracefully without exception handling
+- Successful calls return the normal list of directory contents

 ## Troubleshooting